 For federal student loans outside of the Direct Loan and FFEL programs, you can find out information about your loan servicer in other ways.

 For a Federal Perkins Loan, contact the school that issued it, which may also be your loan servicer.
 If your Federal Perkins Loan has been transferred to the Department of Education, contact the ECSI Federal Perkins Loan Servicer at 1-866-313-3797.

-If you have a FFEL Program loan that is owned by a private lender and not the Department of Education, you can find the lender’s details on your credit report as well.
+If you have a FFEL Program loan owned by a private lender and not the Department of Education, you can find the lender’s details on your credit report as well.

 Contacting Your Lender or Loan Servicer

-Loan servicers are available over the phone, by mail, and via email, and some are also accessible through live online chat.
+Loan servicers are generally available by phone, mail, and email, and some are also accessible through live online chat.
 You can find contact information for a private lender by searching online or reviewing mail or email correspondence they have sent you.